-The Board of Selectmen may authorize temporary repairs to be made to private ways that have been open to the public for a minimum of two years out of funds appropriated for this purpose by the Town Meeting.
+The Select Board may authorize temporary repairs to be made to private ways that have been open to the public for a minimum of two years out of funds appropriated for this purpose by the Town Meeting.
 All costs for such repairs shall be assessed as a betterment upon those properties which benefit from the repairs.